human-centered design strategist

 The first wearable design kept the chart and channel readings, but I wanted to change the old blocks of color that represented each type of biosignal feedback to an icon that better represented them.

-Finally, the form included in both features clear question and answers to input all of the necessary relevant information.
-I also wanted to make the record function a little more robust by having clear buttons that enable the user to have more control and clarity during the recording process.
+Finally, I increased the functionality of the record function by having clear buttons that enable the user to have control and clarity during the recording process.

 The next iteration was mostly focused on optimizing the form, since I realized that the initial input method using sliders limited users to very few options.
 Using dropboxes that also operate as input boxes provides infinite flexibility while also providing options for ease and to aid those plagued with indecision.
 To the wearable version, a place to input adjustable thresholds for each biosignal was also included.